Keening

 Though severely diminished, the old ways have never died and are now being repaired and revived.
 We are reweaving the broken threads.

-This course brings together a few special elders from Ireland & Scotland who are working deeply with the revival of these ancestral keening and grief-tending traditions.
+This course brings together some of our respected elders and tradition keepers from Ireland & Scotland, who are working deeply with the revival of these ancestral keening and grief-tending traditions.

-It includes learning and receiving historical teachings, keening songs, stories, Celtic perspectives, and grief tending ritual.
+It includes learning and receiving historical teachings, keening songs, stories, Celtic perspectives, and grief-tending rituals.

 May this series touch our hearts and awaken remembrance of our original ways.